Batteryless Jump Starter: Pint-Sized Power that Packs a Punch

 Batteryless packs are so much smaller in size due to their complete lack of a battery.
 Instead of large, heavy lead acid batteries or even space-consuming lithium ones, a batteryless jump pack uses a series of ultra capacitors to start your car.
 Solid-state capacitors are smaller and lighter and can discharge at higher amperage, so they pack quite a punch for something so small.

 Capacitors use another power source to charge and then release all of their energy in one burst.
 By using a string of ultra capacitors, these tiny packs can generate as much as 300 amps at 12 volts, which is more than enough to start your car right away.
+Note that most of these units are designed for use with modern 12 volt systems, and should not be used with older 6 volt charging systems.

 Faster Charge Times